TykTechnologies/tyk-pump-docker-pub/README.md

+We would like to deprecate this repo.
+If you have a use case that depends on this repo, please log an issue and I'm sure we canb work something out.

-Official Tyk Pump Docker Build
+~~Official~~ Tyk Pump Docker Build
 ==============================

 This container only contains the Tyk Pump, an application that facilitates moving data between Tyk and Tyk Dashboard